MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.DeviceManagement/Remove-MgAdminEdgeInternetExplorerModeSiteListSharedCookie.md

 Delete a browserSharedCookie from a browserSiteList.
 This API is supported in the following national cloud deployments.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Remove-MgBetaAdminEdgeInternetExplorerModeSiteListSharedCookie](/powershell/module/Microsoft.Graph.Beta.DeviceManagement/Remove-MgBetaAdminEdgeInternetExplorerModeSiteListSharedCookie?view=graph-powershell-beta)

 ## SYNTAX

 ### Delete (Default)